How It Started

 And those little guys in preschool who got Lindy and Lindsay together all those years ago?
 They've graduated from college, and we are still the best of friends.

 How It's Going

 Cancer Legal Care continues to grow and thrive.
-We currently have six staff members, 12 members on our board of directors, nearly 100 volunteer attorneys, and thousands of Minnesotans helped.
+We currently have seven staff members, 18 members on our board of directors, 70+ volunteer attorneys, and thousands of Minnesotans helped.